 Prime Time: When is the Best Time for Photographers to Post to Social Media?

 Using social media is crucial for the budding photographer to get their work noticed and recognized.
-Social media platforms like Facebook, Instagram, and Snapchat offer great ways for photographers to share their work with the rest of the world, but they can be tricky to leverage when they aren’t used correctly.
+Social networks like Facebook, Instagram, and Snapchat offer great ways for photographers to share their work with the rest of the world, but they can be tricky to leverage when they aren’t used correctly.
 In fact, there are times that it is better (and worse) to post your photography to achieve the most interaction and engagement.
 Here’s a look at the best times for photographers to post to social media:

 With over one billion users, Facebook dominates the social media market.
 More people are on Facebook than any other social media platform, and it allows photographers to connect with people in their local markets, as well as around the globe.
-Even though there are thousands of people using Facebook at any given moment, however, there are some “prime times” that photographers should post their work to attract the most attention and interest.
+Even though there are thousands of people using Facebook at any given moment, however, there are some “peak times” that photographers should post their work to attract the most attention and interest.

-In general, the best time to post photography work will be towards the end of the working day, such as 2 or 3 p.m. and later.
+In general, the best the optimal post time to post photography work will be towards the end of the working day, such as 2 or 3 p.m. and later.
 During this time, people who are at work have slowed down their business and are just passing the time until they can clock out and head home.
 It’s also better to post towards the end of the week; Sunday through Tuesday, not so much.
-Most people just aren’t concerned with Facebook on these days because they’ve got tasks and duties to work on to kick off the work week.
+Most people just aren’t concerned with your Facebook page on these days because they’ve got tasks and duties to work on to kick off the work week.
 However, Wednesday through Saturday are great days to post, because many people are waiting for the weekend, and have already gotten the bulk of their work done for the week.

 Another thing to consider is Facebook’s algorithm.
-The algorithm can either help or hurt photographers, so it’s crucial to understand how to leverage the algorithm to achieve greater traffic and engagement. (include link to posted “4 Tips to Hacking Facebook’s Algorithm)
+The algorithm can either help or hurt photographers, so it’s crucial to understand how to leverage the algorithm to achieve greater traffic and engagement.

 In 2012, Facebook paid $1 billion to acquire social media platform Instagram.
 Instagram is unique from Facebook because it is more photography-based.
 If you’re a photographer without an active Instagram account, you’re doing it wrong.